-- a.
-Provides alternatives to police as the primary response to community members in crisis and improve outcomes for those community members by deploying mental health professionals or similarly certified staff as crisis responders; - The primary responders to community members in crisis are the regional entity's mental health professionals, where appropriate; - The regional entity advocates for and supports the formation of a regional crisis stabilization facility in North King County; and - d.
+107 108 109 a.
+Provides alternatives to police as the primary response to community members in crisis and improve outcomes for those community members by deploying mental health professionals or similarly certified staff as crisis responders;

+The primary responders to community members in crisis are the regional entity's mental health professionals, where appropriate;

+113 114 115 The regional entity advocates for and supports the formation of a regional crisis stabilization facility in North King County; and a.
+The regional entity is governed by a board of city managers and administrators, elected officials, or some combination of appointed and elected officials from each member city and may include community members with lived experience in crisis care and/or with behavioral health systems;

+116 117 118 d.
 The regional entity supports and advises dispatch agencies over time as they develop and adopt dispatch protocols for mobile crisis responders that utilize both 911 and 988 centers of dispatch.

-Section 2.
+121 122 Section 2.
 The City Manager is further directed to negotiate specific terms of an interlocal agreement with partner cities that meet the following operational interests of the City of Kirkland:

-- a.
-The regional entity is governed by a board of city managers and administrators, elected officials, or some combination of appointed and elected officials from each member city and may include community members with lived experience in crisis care and/or with behavioral health systems; - The regional entity collaborates with community members with lived experience in the crisis care and/or behavioral health systems; - The regional entity builds towards achieving behavioral health professionals available to respond 24 hours a day, 7 days a week, 365 days per year; - d.
-The regional entity is funded through contributions from all member cities based on an agreed upon methodology and a formal budgeting process that includes review and approval by member cities. - The regional entity governance structure includes a voting system that includes weighted voting, or inclusion of veto powers, to reflect the relative proportion of member cities' contributions; - f.
-The regional entity has one fiscal and administrative agent, a role City of Kirkland can fill; - g.
-The regional entity will structure shifts and caseload in a way that maintains appropriate response times for Kirkland, such as certain units being based in close proximity to Kirkland; - h.
-Member cities in the regional entity agree to develop and adopt shared mobile crisis response dispatch plans and protocols that are integrated between both 911 and the upcoming 988 centers and that align with the goals outlined in Section 1 above; and - The regional entity shall cooperate and collaborate with Mobile Integrated Health programs funded by the King County Medic og
+The regional entity collaborates with community members with lived experience in the crisis care and/or behavioral health systems;

+c.
+The regional entity builds towards achieving behavioral health professionals available to respond 24 hours a day, 7 days a week, 365 days per year;

+d.
+The regional entity is funded through contributions from all member cities based on an agreed upon methodology and a formal budgeting process that includes review and approval by member cities.

+The regional entity governance structure includes a voting system that includes weighted voting, or inclusion of veto powers, to reflect the relative proportion of member cities' contributions;

+f.
+The regional entity has one fiscal and administrative agent, a role City of Kirkland can fill;

+The regional entity will structure shifts and caseload in a way that maintains appropriate response times for Kirkland, such as certain units being based in close proximity to Kirkland; Member cities in the regional entity agree to develop and adopt

+148 149 150 h.
+Member cities in the regional entity agree to develop and adopt shared mobile crisis response dispatch plans and protocols that are integrated between both 911 and the upcoming 988 centers and that align with the goals outlined in Section 1 above; and

+The regional entity shall cooperate and collaborate with Mobile Integrated Health programs funded by the King County Medic